MicrosoftDocs/win32/desktop-src/ETW/createtraceinstanceid.md

 ---
-Description: 'The CreateTraceInstanceId function creates a unique transaction identifier and maps it to a class GUID registration handle.
-You then use the transaction identifier when calling the TraceEventInstance function.' ms.assetid: 'ab890392-f1e4-4b4e-a46c-8c7c2bfd3897'
+Description: The CreateTraceInstanceId function creates a unique transaction identifier and maps it to a class GUID registration handle.
+You then use the transaction identifier when calling the TraceEventInstance function. ms.assetid: ab890392-f1e4-4b4e-a46c-8c7c2bfd3897
 title: CreateTraceInstanceId function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CreateTraceInstanceId function